bdeweesevans/Projects/Lots_Of_Storage/README.md

 This is a current & ongoing project with the intent of resolving NYU's dependency issues on Google Cloud Storage.

 ## Goal:
-Deploy an initial 9 PetaBytes (9,000 Terrabytes | ~562,500 Kindle 11th Gen. readers) of redundant storage over the HSRN's network infrastructure, accessible to researches & faculty throughout the campus's buildings, while keeping the solution cost-efficient.
+Deploy an initial 9 PetaBytes (9,000 Terabytes | ~562,500 Kindle 11th Gen. readers) of redundant storage over the HSRN's network infrastructure, accessible to researches & faculty throughout the campus's buildings, while keeping the solution cost-efficient.

 ## Considerations:
 We do not want to have to worry about leaks or maintenance.
 But we still need keep fan noise low because noise is bad for the drives' performance.